-We love it, basically, and that goes for the excellent Switch Lite, as well.
+We love it, basically, and that goes for the excellent Switch Lite and Switch OLED, as well.
 That said, the speakers one the little consoles are more than a little underwhelming for more dramatic moments in games, so pairing your Switch with a headset is a no-brainer.
-The voice chat situation is a little complicated with Nintendo, so you'll have to check which games will let you chat, but these options will all sound great as a minimum.
+The voice chat situation is a little complicated with Nintendo, so you'll have to check which games will let you chat, but these options will all sound great.

 Steelseries Arctis 1 Wireless for Xbox

-The name might be confusing, but trust us, this works perfectly with the Switch using its included USB-C dongle.
-The fact that it'll also work with Xboxes makes it one of the most widely-compatible headsets out there.
+The name might be confusing, but, trust us, this works perfectly with the Switch and its included USB-C dongle.
+The fact that it'll also work with Xbox makes it one of the most widely-compatible headsets out there.